CS458/project-3/README.md

 We built this project using Testing Deriven Development.
 First a test pool is created then in each iteration one test is coded and then program is developed to maek that test pass.
-After each step, we have submitted updates as a commit to this repository.
+After each step, we have submitted updates as a commit to this repository over time.

 # project-3